voidberg/imagecache-sharp/README.md

 Configuration:

-- blur: A value between 0.3 and 1000 representing the sigma of the Gaussian mask.
-Defaults to `1`.
+- `sigma`: A value between 0.3 and 1000 representing the sigma of the Gaussian mask.
+Defaults to `50`.

 ### Define canvas